 Caregivers have a hard, underappreciated, and sometimes dangerous job.
 Caregivers work directly in patients’ homes, which sometimes means dealing with unpleasant odors and individuals for hours on end, with no support from other trained staff.
 After a certain amount of time dealing with these difficulties for low pay, many decide to return to their education seeking something else, like medical assisting.
 Here at Midwestern Career College, we find a lot of our students are caregivers.
 So why not skip being a caregiver and go straight for medical assistant or dialysis technologist?

-We are currently enrolling for January for our Medical Assisting program and our Dialysis Technologist Training Program for Chicago, Blue Island and Naperville.
+We are currently enrolling for January and February for our Medical Assisting program and our Dialysis Technologist Training Program for Chicago, Blue Island and Naperville.
 If you’d like to learn more, call (312) 236-9000, email firstname.lastname@example.org, or fill out our online form today to receive a brochure and more information.